Procedures to follow should any FHSU employee (faculty, staff, or student) be injured while at work:

 The Work Smart clinic at Hays Medical Center has been designated as the first point of contact, if an employee's injuries are not a threat to life or limb.
 Describe the worker's injuries to Erna Schmidtberger at Work Smart who will direct the employee to either the emergency room or to the Work Smart Clinic.

 As soon as the State Self Insurance Fund receives the Employer's Report of Injury, compensability will be determined.
-If the claim is accepted, the prescription will be approved and the injured employee will receive a CorCareRX prescription drug card in 3 to 4 days.
-The employee should use the CorCareRX Prescription Drug Card for any medication related to the injury that is prescribed by the treating physician.
-The employee's CorCareRX Prescription Drug Card will remain valid for up to six months or until the doctor releases the employee from care.
+If the claim is accepted, the prescription will be approved and the injured employee will receive a MedTrak prescription drug card in 3 to 4 days.
+The employee should use the MedTrak Prescription Drug Card for any medication related to the injury that is prescribed by the treating physician.
+The employee's MedTrak Prescription Drug Card will remain valid for up to six months or until the doctor releases the employee from care.
 If medical treatment extends beyond a six-month period, the employee's prescriptions may be transferred to a long-term program.
 State Self Insurance Fund staff will handle this transfer.
-A CorCareRX Prescription Drug Card has to be issued for each new date of injury.
-Employees with two injury dates requiring medications will be issued two CorCareRX cards.
-For assistance, please contact the State Self Insurance Fund at (785) 296-2364 or CorVel at (800) 683-1185.
+A MedTrak Prescription Drug Card has to be issued for each new date of injury.
+Employees with two injury dates requiring medications will be issued two MedTrak cards.
+For assistance, please contact the State Self Insurance Fund at (785) 296-2364 or MedTrak at (800) 771-4648.

-Information following details the paperwork that needs to follow the initial treatment of an injured state employee.
+Information follows detailing the paperwork that needs to follow the initial treatment of an injured state employee.